netmackan/java-binrepo-proxy/README.md

 ## Known Limitations

-- No HTTPS/TLS support yet
+- No HTTPS/TLS support for incoming connections yet
 - Format of the keysmap will likely change
 - No automagic reload of the keysmap.
 It is read on startup, any changes in it and you will have to restart the proxy
 - No option yet to configure the location of the key cache